 Technological progress since the Industrial Revolution has seen a series of advances which ‘kill off’ an older generation of product or activity.
 On the high seas, steel ships replaced wooden ones, steam replaced sail, and oil replaced coal.
 In the home, flat screen TVs killed off CRT (Cathode Ray Tube) televisions, and broadband killed off dial-up.

-In the world of lighting, LEDs (with a little help from CFLs) will soon have killed off the incandescent lights invented in 1879 by Thomas Alva Edison.
-Today, LED bulbs are the energy-saving alternative.
+In the world of lighting, LED light bulbs (with a little help from CFLs) will soon have killed off the incandescent lights invented in 1879 by Thomas Alva Edison.
+Today, LED light bulbs are the energy-saving alternative.

 They retro-fit, making use of your existing fittings, and provide similar amounts of light using a fraction of the electricity.
 The E27 LED even takes its name from Edison: this wide screw bulb is sometimes known as a ‘wide Edison screw’.

 The death of the incandescent bulb is also being brought forward by legislation.
 This started in 2005 when Brazil and Venezuela became the first countries to pass laws which would ban the sale of incandescent bulbs for general lighting.

 Venezuela’s law came into effect on 31st December 2010.
 The European Union has also brought in plans to phase out most general incandescent bulbs, with exceptions, for example, for bulbs in fridges and ovens.
 Halogen bulb sales will be phased out by 2016.